XiaoxiaoMa-MQ/GmapAD/README.md

 <h1> Towards Graph-level anomaly detection via deep evolutionary mapping </h1>

-Open-sourced implementation for KDD2023 Submission - GmapAD.
+Open-sourced implementation for GmapAD - KDD 2023.

 GmapAD is a graph-level anomaly detection framework with specially designed explainable graph mapping that maps graphs into a latent space where anomalies can be effectively detected.
 GmapAD's framework is shown as above.